Symmetric union presentations for 2-bridge ribbon knots: Overview and definitions

-Symmetric unions have been defined as generalizations of Kino\-shita-Terasaka's construction in 1957.
+Symmetric unions have been defined as generalisations of Kinoshita-Terasaka's construction in 1957 (\cite{KinoshitaTerasaka}, \cite{Lamm}).
 They are given by diagrams which look like the connected sum of a knot and its mirror image with additional twist tangles inserted near the symmetry axis.
 Because all symmetric unions are ribbon knots, we can ask how big a subfamily of ribbon knots they form.
-It is known that all 21 ribbon knots with crossing number less or equal 10 are symmetric unions.
+It is, for instance, known that all 21 (non-trivial, prime) ribbon knots with crossing numbers $\le 10$ are symmetric unions.
+In this article we prove that all 2-bridge ribbon knots are symmetric unions.

-In this talk we extend our knowledge about symmetric unions: we prove that the family of symmetric unions contains all known 2-bridge ribbon knots.
-The question, however, whether the three families of 2-bridge ribbon knots, found by Casson and Gordon in 1974, are a complete list of all 2-bridge ribbon knots, is still open.